When you search for new career options or a source of passive income, you frequently see proofreading at the top.

 - Essays etc

-Although proofreading is a low or minimal investment business but it needs few and basic recourse to start. like-
+Although Proofreading is a low or minimal investment business, it needs a few essential resources. like-

 - A personal computer or laptop or a tablet